 Other key concepts in behaviorism include:

-- John B. Watson is often described as the father of behaviorism.
+John B. Watson is often described as the father of behaviorism.
+While influential, his work was controversial and posed numerous ethical issues.

 Important Events in Behaviorism